michasng/micha_core/README.md

 This package includes some extensions and widgets to help avoid imperative boilerplate by leaning on Flutter's declarative UI approach.

 Other than that, the features in this package are mostly unrelated to each other.
-It is just a collection of useful things that require boilerplate are typically needed in many projects.
+It is just a collection of useful things that otherwise require boilerplate, like accessing `BuildContext`, and are typically needed in many projects.

 ## Usage